rb643/fieldtrip_restingState/Output/README.md

 ## Comparing pairwise connections within every band

 Lower triangle shows p-values that resulting from a groupwise permutation test of each connection.
 The upper triangle indicates which connections survive FDR correction for multiple comparisons.
+Clicking on the figures opens an embeded file that can be navigated.

 ### Delta Band WPLI Connectivity
 <div>